karencfisher/wordle-vibes/README.md

 A React-based Wordle game built with Vite, featuring a complete implementation of the popular word-guessing game.
 Built largely using "vibe coding" and human tweaked to taste.
 Includes features such as hints, word clues, and a scoring system.

+**Update**: With closer examonation, a lot of the AI written code was muddled and buggy, as well as having built an unattractive UI.
+I have maybe revised 2/3 of the code now, so this is a human/AI collaboration.

 ## Features

 - **7 Guesses**: Players have 7 attempts to guess the correct 5-letter word